MathewRGB/BlaEngine/docs/engine-interface.md

 * register
 	this is the command to try to register an engine or to tell the engine that registration will be done later.
-This command should always be sent if the engine	has sent "registration error" at program startup.
+This command should always be sent if the engine	has send "registration error" at program startup.
 	The following tokens are allowed:
 	* later
 	   the user doesn't want to register the engine now.
-	* name <x>
+	* name
-	   the engine should be registered with the name <x>
+	   the engine should be registered with the name
-	* code <y>
+	* code
-	   the engine should be registered with the code <y>
+	   the engine should be registered with the code
 	Example:
 	   "register later"
 	   "register name Stefan MK code 4359874324"